Convenient and versatile mini wontons with great flavor!

-Nutritionally these aren’t that bad for you.
-Usually foods that taste amazing are not always the healthiest.
-Four wontons is 50 calories, one gram of fat, one gram of sugar, three grams of protein and 150mg of sodium.
-Obviously you’re going to eat more than four (how could you not?) but even then the nutritional values are reasonable!
+Nutritionally these aren’t that bad for you – especially considering how tasty they are.
+Four mini wontons contains 50 calories, half a gram of fat, 160 milligrams of sodium, nine grams of carbohydrates, one gram of sugar, one gram of fiber and three grams of protein.
+Obviously, you’re going to eat more than four (how could you not?!), but even then the nutritional values are reasonable.

-I really enjoyed the taste of these and am going to try making wonton soup with them.
-My husband also really enjoyed the taste so I would definitely purchase these again.
+I really enjoyed the flavor of the Costco Bibigo Fully Cooked Chicken & Cilantro Mini Wontons.
+I might try making wonton soup with them at some point to see what that’s like.
+My husband also really enjoyed the taste, so I would definitely purchase them again.

-Have you tried these?
+Have you tried these mini wontons?
 Did you like them?
-What other ways could you use these?
+How would you use them?